-delete token()

-delete the database token

-'''

-enable (enable=True)

-get_QRimage_data (response_detail)

-FIXME: Do we really use this?

-get_as_dict()

-This returns the token data as a dictionary.
-It is used to display the token list at /token/list.

-Returns The token data as dict

-Return type dict

-static get_class_info (key=None, ret='all')

-static get_class_prefix()

-static get_class_type()

-get_count_auth()

-Return the number of all authentication tries

-get_count_auth_max()

-Return the number of maximum allowed authentications

-get count auth success()

-Return the number of successful authentications

 get_count_auth_success_max()

 Return the maximum allowed successful authentications

+'''

 get_count_window()

-classmethod get_default_settings (params,

-policy_object=None,

-logged_in_user=None,

-client_ip=None)
+'''

 This method returns a dictionary with default settings for token enrollment.
-These default settings depend

-on the token type and the defined policies.
+These default settings depend on the token type and the defined policies.

-The returned dictionary is added to the parameters of the API call. :param params: The call parameters

-:type params: dict :param logged_in_user: The logged_in_user dictionary with "role",
+The returned dictionary is added to the parameters of the API call. :param params: The call parameters :type params: dict :param logged_in_user: The logged_in_user dictionary with "role",

 "username" and "realm"

 Parameters policy_object (PolicyClass) - The policy_object

 Returns default parameters

+'''

 get_failcount()

+'''

+'''

 static get hashlib(hLibStr)

-Returns a hashlib function for a given string :param hLibStr: the hashlib :type hLibStr: string :return: the

-hashlib :rtype: function

-get init detail (params=None, user=None)
+'''

-to complete the token initialization, the response of the initialisation should be build by this token specific

-method.
-This method is called from api/token after the token is enrolled

-get_init_detail returns additional information after an admin/init like the QR code of an HOTP/TOTP
+Returns a hashlib function for a given string :param hLibStr: the hashlib :type hLibStr: string :return: the hashlib :rtype: function to complete the token initialization, the response of the initialisation should be build by this token specific method.
+This method is called from api/token after the token is enrolled get_init_detail returns additional information after an admin/init like the QR code of an HOTP/TOTP token.

-token.
 Can be anything else.

 '''

+get_init_detail (params=None, user=None)

+'''

-- params (dict) The request params during token creation token/init - user (User object) the user, token owner get_init_details()
+- params (dict) The request params during token creation token/init - user (User object) the user, token owner return the status of the token rollout